aspose-finance/Aspose.Finance-Documentation/_index.md

 **![Aspose.Finance for .NET Product Logo](home_1.png)**

-**Welcome to Aspose.Finance for .NET**
+<h2>Welcome to Aspose.Finance for .NET</h2>

-Aspose.Finance, as a pure .NET library provides much better performance and ease of use to manipulate finance-related formats, such as XBRL, iXBRL.
+Aspose.Finance, as a pure .NET library provides much better performance and ease of use to manipulate finance-related formats, such as XBRL, iXBRL, OFX.
 The finance API is extensible, easy to use and compact and provides all common functionality so developers write less code to do common operations.

 {{% /alert %}}

-## **Aspose.Finance for .NET Resources**
+<h3>Aspose.Finance for .NET Resources</h3>

 The following are the links to some useful resources you may need to accomplish your tasks.